 Brecknock Primary School is a two-form-entry state community primary in Kentish Town, Camden, serving approximately 310 pupils aged 2 to 11.
 Rated Good across all areas by Ofsted in March 2023, the school operates as part of the Brecknock & Torriano Schools Federation under Executive Headteacher Helen Bruckdorfer, who joined in May 2021.
-Brecknock ranks 1,628th nationally for primary performance—placing it in the top 11% of primary schools in England—and 15th within Camden.
-With 85% of Year 6 pupils achieving the expected standard in reading, writing and maths (against a national average of 62%), and 37% reaching the higher standard (national average 8%), the school delivers well above typical outcomes.
+Brecknock ranks 10,755th nationally for primary academic performance and 36th within Camden.
+In the 2024-25 / 2025 dataset, 50% of Year 6 pupils achieved the expected standard in reading, writing and maths, and 10% reached the higher standard.
 As a designated UNICEF Rights Respecting School with a strong commitment to inclusion, Brecknock balances academic rigour with a values-driven ethos centred on resilience, care, and active citizenship.
-However, competition for places is intense: the school received 80 applications for just 30 Reception places in the most recent intake, representing 2.67 times oversubscription.
+For September 2027 Reception entry, Camden's coordinated admissions deadline is 15 January 2027.

 Brecknock Primary describes itself as "a community school with the needs of the local community at the very heart" of its operations, offering a caring, creative and stimulating environment where all can learn together, grow and succeed as active citizens.
 The school's educational philosophy is organised around the question "Who do I want to be?", implemented through a Values Bar Model used consistently across classrooms to reinforce positive behaviour and attitudes.
 Core values of resilience and care and respect underpin the curriculum, with students encouraged to develop as knowledgeable learners, confident communicators, and active citizens aware of their broader global impact.